Blog

 IT Industry

-AI ticketing has revolutionized internal IT support, turning slow, manual processes into near-instant resolutions.
+AI ticketing has most benefited internal IT support, turning slow, manual processes into near-instant resolutions.

 E-commerce

-In e-commerce, AI ticketing isn’t just about speed but personalization and scalability.
+In e-commerce customer support, AI ticketing isn’t just about speed but personalization and scalability.

 For instance, Tata Neu, India’s first super app, launched AI automation to manage millions of customer queries daily.
 AI chatbots now resolve half of all customer issues without human input.
 This improved response times and allowed the platform to deliver consistent, high-quality service across shopping, travel, and finance verticals, all within a single digital experience.